"Where are the female leaders in animal health?"

 Traditional female roles

 Conversely, many of what were once considered traditional female roles are held by men.
-For example, several of the company’s senior principal nurse managers are male.
+For example, several of the company’s principal nurse managers are male.

 But why has Vets Now bucked the trend when it comes to female leaders?